 (And if you’re not so keen on your smile - perhaps you’re thinking about cosmetic dental work - then applying the right lip products can help you feel more confident.)

-So I’ve got some interesting facts about lipstick and lip care to share with you.
-Cue a few bottles of bubbly, and a questionnaire that I devised for my party guests.
+So we've got some interesting facts about lipstick and lip care to share with you.

 Everyone was armed with their favourite (and least favourite) lipsticks